Toyoharu-Nishikawa/sci/public/scripts/sci/ReadMe.md

 returns `function`

-interpolates coordinate of y0 from coordinate of x0 by cubic spline and linear interpolate using spline in range of x and using linear interpolate out range of x
+interpolates coordinate of y0 from coordinate of x0 by cubic spline and linear interpolate

+using spline in range of x and using linear interpolate out range of x (first differentiation is continuous)

 a0=0, an=0, method="M" is natural cubic spline